Innoactive/Hub-Tutorial-Unity-Project/README.md

 ## <a name="Chapter6"></a>**Chapter 6** Flashlight: Create custom tool

 In chapter 3 you learned how to use the pen and some other tools which are already included in the _Innoactive Hub SDK_.
-In this chapter you will develop your first custom tool - a flashlight - and make use of the context menu.
+In this chapter you will develop your first custom tool - a flashlight.
 This will require your first lines of code.

 Drop the already prepared flashlight prefab into the scene and make it interactable, just like in the previous chapter.
-Add Rigidbody, InteractableObject and VRTK_FixedJointgrabAttach, but instead of VRTK_AxisScaleGrabAction add VRTK_SwapControllerGrabAction, since we do not need scaling but want to swap between the grabbing hands.
-This time you also do not need VRTK_InteractHaptics necesseraly.
+Add Rigidbody, InteractableObject and VRTK_FixedJointGrabAttach, but instead of VRTK_AxisScaleGrabAction add VRTK_SwapControllerGrabAction, since we do not need scaling but want to swap between the grabbing hands.
+This time you also do not need VRTK_InteractHaptics necessarily.

-Add a SpotLight component to the Flashlight, position it properly and change the color to make it a slight yellow.
+Add a SpotLight component to the Flashlight, position it properly at the tip of the flashlight and change the color to make it a slight yellow.
 Run the application, grab the light and move around.
 You just created your first _stupid_ tool.

 Now add some logic.
 Open up the _Flashlight_ script in the folder _Scripts_.
 Notice how it inherits from _InteractableObject_, so all we do is extend the already attached InteractableObject to give it more functionality but still keep interaction consistent between all objects.

 **Note:** You will find TODOs in the already prepared scripts which describe how and where you need to add logic.
 Therefore, this written documentation will be kept a bit shorter but the intended behavior will be described.
+We left some basic concepts out but make sure to go through the complete script to understand the logic completely.
+The solution package will have the fully implemented script.

 The flashlight should be turned off from the beginning and the size/spread angle of the spotlight should be set to it's initial value as set in the Unity Editor.
 When the tool is used the light is supposed to be turned on.
 We also want the spread angle to be adjustable.

-When you are done implementing the logic switch back to Unity and exchange the InteractableObject script with the new Flashlight script.
+When you are done implementing the logic, switch back to Unity and exchange the InteractableObject script with the new Flashlight script on the flashlight GameObject.
 Enable grabbable, usable and hold button to use to make your tool interactable.
 Set your spot light as Light to Toggle, too.

 **Solution:** Find the implemented script and the populated scene in _ChapterSolutions/Chapter-5_Create-Interactable-Objects.unitypackage_.